If you’re planning a move to Belgium, find out if you need a Belgian visa or permit to visit, live, work or study in Belgium.

 Citizenship and permanent residence in Belgium

-Once you have resided in Belgium for a period of five uninterrupted years and you plan to stay in Belgium long term, you may qualify for permanent residency in Belgium.
+Once you live in Belgium for five years, you may qualify for permanent residency in Belgium.
 Certain residents will also be able to apply for Belgian nationality if they fulfill certain conditions.
 Both allow you to stay in Belgium indefinitely, working or otherwise, under similar conditions as Belgian citizens.

 If you hold a Blue Card from another EU-member state, and have lived elsewhere in the EU for a certain period, this time can count towards your calculation of five years.